THE FOLLOWING MAY NOT BE REPRODUCED

 Lighting can make, alter or destroy the visions of the previously-named participants.
 Since all their output must eventually be seen under my lighting, I believe it to be my job to bring forth and augment their creations for their viewers.
 This harmony certainly makes for congeniality among those with whom I work, but ultimately it makes for a happy audience -- and that audience is the true, final judge of all our work.

-So you have never forced your concepts on to the others?
+So you have never forced your concepts onto the others involved?

 I have, but it is not the norm.
 Occasionally if I feel very strongly, I will fight for a specific look should I have devised a lighting concept based on the participants' responses that differs from their positioning or movement of the characters, or from their ideas about the lighting itself.